MarcoMernberger/msnake/docs/index.rst

 Regeps->substitution to apply to pip-versions.
 This allows you to to extend beyond the @gh (see 'python' above) automatic.

+You can either specify a replacement string (use \\1 to place captured regexps groups), or a list, in which case simply \\1 will be replaced with the name ot the left hand side of the = sign.

+Replacements must be full specifications, including the @.

 [env]
 ------